jsl27/data_projects/airbnb_roadtrips/README.md

 ### Learning Roadtrips

-Internal Airbnb data on roadtrips, as defined above, was queried using HiveQL.
+Internal Airbnb booking data was queried using HiveQL to identify roadtrips.
 The R package __arules__ was used for this market basket analysis.
 Top item sets were identified by the highest *support*, which is the proportion of all roadtrips that contain a particular item set.

 The following code can used to run the market basket analysis.
 Dummy data and dummy parameters are used for data privacy reasons.